-Priority Area Specific Objective Actions/Spending Anticipated Impact/Actual Impact 1.
-Teaching To ensure quality first Supplement the cost of a 3 day non- The teaching profile has improved and as a and teaching across the school class based DHT to support teaching result of targeted support Learning To support and embed new and learning (£10,000) systems and policies for Following COVID-19 school closure the role of teaching and learning the DHT was refocussed to lead on the development of a high quality home learning To ensure that early reading is offer. taught well across the EYFS Contribute to EYFS advisor to support We had a 97% take up rate of pupil engaged with EYFS teaching and learning in home learning during lockdown 2. (£1,000) Additional support and guidance given to parents to support with delivery of home leanring.
+Priority Area Specific Objective Actions/Spending Anticipated Impact/Actual Impact

+1. Teaching To ensure quality first Supplement the cost of a 3 day non- The teaching profile has improved and as a

+and teaching across the school class based DHT to support teaching result of targeted support

+Learning To support and embed new and learning (£10,000)

+systems and policies for Following COVID-19 school closure the role of

+teaching and learning the DHT was refocussed to lead on the

+development of a high quality home learning

+To ensure that early reading is offer.

+taught well across the EYFS Contribute to EYFS advisor to support We had a 97% take up rate of pupil engaged

+- with EYFS teaching and learning in home learning during lockdown 2.

+(£1,000)

+Additional support and guidance given to

+parents to support with delivery of home

+leanring.

 Wellbeing checks made by DHT to families

 who were struggling with the logistics of

 home schooling.

+nome schooling.

-Monitoring of quality of home learning
+Monitoring of guality of home learning

-submission.
+submission

 Identification of pupils who needed ICT in

 the home and sourcing of devices.

-3
+the name and boar ong of devices.

 Monitoring of reading evidence show that

 teaching of early reading/phonics has

 improved.

-Total cost of priority a rea for period Sep 2019- March 2021 €16,000
+Total cost of priority a rea for period Sep 2019- March 2021 £16,00